 B. Record-keeping (article 7)

-(Has your country established measures requiring recording and maintaining of information in relation to firearms, their parts and components and ammunition for the purpose of tracing and identifying firearms for not less than 10 years?
+(USA – delete subsections except for subsection d)Has your country established measures requiring recording and maintaining of information in relation to firearms, their parts and components and ammunition for the purpose of tracing and identifying firearms for not less than 10 years?

 Yes Yes, in part No

-(a) If the answer is no, please explain.
+(a) (Agreed: moved)If the answer is no, please explain.

-(b) If the answer is yes or yes, in part, please cite the applicable policy or policies, law(s) and/or other measure(s) in place.
+(b) (Canada – suggestion for alternative question: does record –keeping requirements relate to firearms, their parts and components and ammunition)If the answer is yes or yes, in part, please cite the applicable policy or policies, law(s) and/or other measure(s) in place.

-(c) Please describe your national record-keeping system.
-Please explain if the system is centralized or divided among different institutions; digitalized or kept manually; indicate the competent authority(ies) and the minimum duration for the information to be maintained.
+(c) (Canada) (Mexico: Move this to the section on additional information)Please explain if the system is centralized or divided among different institutions; digitalized or kept manually; indicate the competent authority(ies) and the minimum duration for the information to be maintained.

 (d) Please specify if the records provide for the following information (art.
 7 (a) and (b), and art.
 15, para.
 1 (c)).